 Daily preventive therapy is warranted when frequent migraines interfere with activity despite acute treatment.
 Some experts consider onabotulinumtoxinA the drug of choice.

-For patients who use analgesics frequently (eg, > 2 days/wk), particularly those with medication overuse headache, preventive drugs (see Table: Drugs for Migraine and Cluster Headaches*) should be combined with a program for stopping overused analgesics.
-Choice of drug can be guided by coexisting disorders, as for the following:
+For patients who use analgesics frequently (eg, > 2 days/week), particularly those with medication overuse headache, preventive drugs should be combined with a program for stopping overused analgesics.
+Choice of medication can be guided by coexisting disorders, as for the following:

 Symptoms can include throbbing unilateral or bilateral pain, nausea, sensitivity to sensory stimuli (eg, light, sounds, smells), nonspecific prodromal symptoms, and temporary neurologic symptoms that precede headache (auras).

-Diagnose migraine based on clinical findings; if patients have red flag findings, tests are often needed.
+Diagnose migraine based on clinical findings; if patients have red flag findings, imaging and other tests are often needed.